If you love your sweets like me… then traveling around the world trying different treats is a must.

 Yet, it’s at times like these when you have to forget about your waistline… otherwise the guilt trip will be on your mind for the rest of your holidays!

-So when Max and I were in Vienna, we noticed that there were huge amounts of sweet treats.
-Yet, Max generally isn’t a fan of sweets.
+So when Paul and I were in Vienna, we noticed that there were huge amounts of sweet treats.
+Yet, Paul generally isn’t a fan of sweets.

 But one of the things to do in Vienna that was high on my list was this… indulging in the infamous Sacher Torte.